 Each action drives her deep into a bottomless ocean even while Pramod tries to extend a helping hand every time their paths cross when he is in his final year of college or during a chance encounter at a home where Pramod goes to meet his potential bride.

 Mrinal’s refusal to return home with Pramod or accept any help offered leaves him devastated.
 A final meeting before her death that turns bitter, her difficult questions shatter him more.
 Pramod’s resignation from judge-ship and a promise to renounce material pleasures comes with the news of her death along with a reflection of his phoney stature and how he could have been more decisive and humane.

 “A woman is accepted by her own family only as long as she is accepted by her husband.
 When the ties with my husband broke, my ties with my own family broke automatically”.

 “Today I wonder why, carrying the burden of this ‘what people might think’ upon us , we do not walk straight; why do we walk so crooked?”

 Translated first in 1946 by SH Vatsyayana, The Resignation stands translated again for its sheer relevance.
 The quotes suggest that decades have flown by but women suffer silently from marital abuse and woes for fear of loss of identity and social abnegation.

-For instance, Mrinal though well-educated, lives in squalor in adultery with a boorish coal seller, pregnant with his child for the little help he offers.
-Why she fails to find a decent way of living, instead returns his favor by submitting to his carnal pleasures is a point to ponder.
+For instance, Mrinal though well-educated lives in squalor in adultery with a boorish coal seller, pregnant with his child for the little help he offers.
+Why she fails to find a decent way of living and instead returns his favour by submitting to his carnal pleasures is a point to ponder.

-Final Verdict: 4/5 stars.
-Read this classic piece of translated Indian writing, a much quoted work of Jainendra, written years ago but still startlingly relevant.
+Final Verdict: Read this classic piece of translated Indian writing, a much-quoted work of Jainendra, written years ago but still startlingly relevant.

 You can buy the book here.